 Analog speed control 0...5 V or 0...10 V

 BMD-5DIN is a speed controller for small size DC brush motors.
-The controller is cheaper than the base 20A version, but it can be successfully used in the most standard low and medium power systems.
-Motor speed is regulated by 0...5 VDC or 0...10 VDC analog signal or can be adjusted by an internal potentiometer.
+The controller is cheaper than the base 20A version, but it can be used in the most standard low and medium power systems.
+Motor speed is regulated by 0...5 or 0...10 VDC analog signal or can be adjusted by an internal potentiometer.
 Acceleration and deceleration time are also adjusted by potentiometers.

-Brush DC motor controller BMD-20DIN
+Built-in DC brush motor speed controller

 BMD-20DIN